-A child going missing from an education setting is a potential indicator of abuse and neglect, including sexual exploitation, or it may trigger 'Prevent' concerns.
-Staff should treat prolonged or repeated absence, or particular patterns of absence, with no satisfactory explanation, as a potential safeguarding issue and refer their concerns to the DSL accordingly.
+Children being absent from education for prolonged periods and/or on repeat occasions can act as a vital warning sign to a range of safeguarding issues including neglect, child sexual and child criminal exploitation - Staff should treat prolonged or repeated absence, or particular patterns of absence, with no satisfactory explanation, as a potential safeguarding issue and refer their concerns to the DSL accordingly.
 The school will inform Elaine Campbell (Bi-Borough Safeguarding Lead for Schools and Education) on tel: 020 7361 3000/mobile: 07712 236 508 or email: elaine.campbell@rbkc.gov.uk of any pupil who fails to attend school regularly or has been absent without the school's permission for a continuous period of 10 days or more.
 In accordance with the law, the school ensures all pupils are placed on the admissions and attendance register and maintains these records scrupulously.